Rahlir/C-sarsSudoku/README.md

 To test, simply enter `make test` from the command line in the main directory.
 This runs the `testing.sh` script that runs integration testing.
 The `make test` command then compiles and runs the `sudoku-test` file that uses macros to run test code written in `sudoku.c`.
 The outputs are saved to the `testing.out` file.

-Testing requires there to be a compiled `fuzzquery` file in teh directory. `fuzzquery` can be compiled from `fuzzquery.c` by running `make fuzzquery` from the command line within the `querier/` directory.

 ### Clean

-enter `make clean` into the command line within the `querier/` directory to remove all object, executable, and core files that are created by the Makefile.
-You can also clean all modules by typing `clean` from the `tse-bdanziger3/` directory.
+enter `make clean` into the command line within the `C-sarSudoku/` directory to remove all object, executable, library, and core files that are created by the Makefile.

 ### exit codes: